Rayhan-Uddin/Client-Analysis-Dasboard/readme.md

 Numerous measures were created within the "All Measures" CSV file to derive valuable insights:

-Total Gross Profit
+Total Gross Profit,
-Total Revenue
+Total Revenue,
-Revenue from Male and Female customers
+Revenue from Male and Female customers,
-Total Quantity Sold
+Total Quantity Sold,
+Male  & female profit,
+Single,multiple quantity order,
+Return order ,
-And many others
+Last month revenue  And many others .

-Dashboard Creation and Visualization
+## Dashboard Creation and Visualization ##

-**Excel Sheet:**
+Excel Sheet:

 A new Excel sheet named "Analysis" was created to house the dashboard components and visualizations.